Study abroad opportunities for international students

 You should speak to your home university's exchanges department to find out what is available.

-The University of Plymouth requires exchange students to have completed a minimum of one year of a university degree, and the majority of exchange students join us during year two of a three-year degree programme.
+The University of Plymouth requires exchange students to have completed a minimum of one year of a university degree, and the majority of exchange students join us during year two of a three-year degree course.

 International students